kanadgupta/twilio-sms-merge/README.md

 Executing the script
 -------------
-Once all of your files are properly configured, open up a Terminal and run the following command:

-    $ pip install twilio

-This downloads the necessary packages to properly interact with Twilio's API and send the text messages -- and only needs to be executed before the first time the script is used on your machine.

-After double-checking that your CSV and configuration file have everything ready to go, navigate to the directory that contains these files and run the following command:
+After double-checking that your CSV and configuration file have everything ready to go, open up a Terminal, navigate to the directory that contains these files and run the following command:

     $ python send_sms.py